-Three Ways That Every Manager Can Improve Their Effectiveness
+Four Ways That Every Manager Can Improve Their Effectiveness

 If there's only a short list of things that managers could do or focus on to improve their perceived effectiveness in the eyes of their employees, what are those things?
-Regression analysis helps determine which attributes are most important and predictive of the rating an employee would provide on a manager's overall performance in a 180-degree performance review.
-This analysis reveals that there are three things every manager can do to improve their perceived effectiveness.
+Regression analysis helps determine which attributes are most important and predictive of the rating an employee would provide for a manager's overall performance in a 180-degree performance review.
+This analysis reveals that there are four things every manager can do to improve their perceived effectiveness.
+These attributes have never mattered more than now as all organizations and employees continue to struggle with the health and economic consequences of the pandemic.